sparkflows/sparkflows-docs/docs/databricks/user-guide/dbfs-browse.rst

 Upload and View files on DBFS
 ============

-Fire Insights enables you to browse your DBFS, Upload & Delete files and directories in DBFS.
+Sparkflows enables you to browse your DBFS, Upload & Delete files and directories in DBFS.

 This document explains the steps required to browse, upload and delete files or directories in DBFS.